Corporate Responsibility and Sustainability Report

 Madison Gas and Electric (MGE) publishes an annual Corporate Responsibility and Sustainability Report.
 MGE is committed to helping customers, investors and other stakeholders better understand our strategies, risks, challenges and opportunities as we transition to a more sustainable future.

-The 2022 report features information about MGE's corporate strategy and climate-related matters; safety and operations; customer and employee engagement; risk management; and governance and oversight.
-Highlights include:
+The 2024 report features information about MGE's corporate strategy and climate-related matters; safety and operations; customer and employee engagement; risk management; and governance and oversight.
+Read the report.

 Targeting Net-Zero Carbon Electricity

-In May 2019, MGE announced a goal of net-zero carbon electricity by 2050, which aligns with the Intergovernmental Panel on Climate Change (IPCC) and its assessment of limiting global temperature increases to 1.5 degrees Celsius.
-Consistent with climate science, we also have a goal to reduce carbon emissions at least 80% by 2030, based on 2005 levels.
+In May 2019, MGE announced a goal of net-zero carbon electricity by 2050.
+This target is based on climate science and is consistent with the work of the Intergovernmental Panel on Climate Change (IPCC) and its assessment of limiting global temperature increases to 1.5 degrees Celsius.

 "MGE is committed to corporate responsibility, to environmental leadership and to a more sustainable energy future for the benefit of our customers, investors and the broader community," said Chairman, President and CEO Jeff Keebler.
 "By working with customers to decarbonize our energy supply, advance energy efficiency and electrify transportation, we can meet our goal of net-zero carbon electricity by 2050.
 If we can go further faster through the use of new technologies and partnerships with our customers and communities, we will.”

-MGE's commitment aligns with the goals of the U.S. Mid-Century Strategy (MCS) for Deep Decarbonization.
+MGE's commitment aligns with the U.S. Mid-Century Strategy (MCS) for Deep Decarbonization.
 The MCS is the U.S. strategy for meeting the goals of the Paris Agreement.
 Both the Intergovernmental Panel on Climate Change (IPCC) and the MCS rely on:

 These are the strategies MGE is pursuing and will continue to pursue to achieve deep decarbonization.